Latifa

 Plus longue sera la nuit

-Zina, who lives in Marseille with her son, learns that the Algerian government is going to compensate women who were raped during the civil war.
-Her entire past resurfaces.
-She must make a choice: stay and continue to live as if nothing had happened or leave and claim her compensation.
-After much hesitation and fear, she decides to go to Algeria but returning to the traces of her past is not so simple.
+Zina, who lives in Marseille with her son, learns that the Algerian government will compensate women victims of rape during the civil war.
+His whole past resurfaces.
+She must make a choice: stay and continue living as if nothing had happened or leave and claim compensation.
+After much hesitation and fear, she decides to go to Algeria but retracing the traces of her past is not so simple.